kv-zhan/Jeopardy/README.md

-# ICS3UP-1A-ISP
+# Jeopardy
-ISP because I'm bad
+ISP for ICS3UP-1A